 If you have back pain that radiates down one leg, you may have sciatica.
 Physical therapy is a safe and effective treatment for sciatica that may help reduce your pain and prevent a recurrence.
-At Reddy Care Physical & Occupational Therapy in Farmingdale and Great Neck, New York, the physical therapy team specializes in the management of back pain and can develop a program to reduce your sciatica and improve overall function.
+At Reddy Care Physical & Occupational Therapy in Farmingdale, Great Neck, and Queens, New York, the physical therapy team specializes in the management of back pain and can develop a program to reduce your sciatica and improve overall function.
 To schedule a consultation, contact the office by phone or online today.

 Sciatica is a condition in which you experience pain that travels along your sciatic nerve.
 It is a common cause of lower back pain.

 Your sciatic nerve is one of the thickest nerves in your body and runs from your lumbar spine down through your buttocks and into your leg on each side of your body.
 The nerve provides sensation to your legs and feet and assists with muscle movement.